 The Science & Practice of Yoga, CoreSP

 Baez*, M., M. James*, K. Hankowsky*, I. Helfant, P. Scull, C.L.
-Cardelús. (in revision).
+Cardelús. (in prep.).
 Development, Implementation and Maintenance of a Deer Management Program in Hamilton, New York.
-Wildlife Society Bulletin.

 Cardelús, C.L., Bitew*, K. Jensen*, A.M., C.L.
 Woods, M.C.
 Baez*, M. Montufar*, K. Bazany*, B.A.
 Tsegay, P.R.
-Scull, W. Peck. (review).
-Soil nutrient dynamics in sacred church forest fragments in northern Ethiopia.
+Scull, W. Peck.
+(2020).
+Edge effects and human disturbance influence soil physical and chemical properties in Sacred Church Forests in Ethiopia.
 Plant and Soil.
+DOI

 Cardelús, C.L., C.L.
 Woods, A. Bitew Mekonnen*, S. Dexter*, P. Scull, B. Tsegay Abraha.
 (2019).
 Disturbance impacts the integrity of sacred church forests, Ethiopia.
 PlosONE.
 14, 3: e0212430.
 DOI News Article